CarlosVegaMe/Personal-Search-Result-Blocker/README.md

 5. Install

 You need a free Safari Developer key to install the extension for distribution.
 Join the (free) [Safari Developer Program](https://developer.apple.com/programs/safari/) to create your certificate.

+### MacOS
+Open the Safari Extenions Builder.
+Create a new file and safe the new extenion.
+Replace all file contents with the the clone download files.
+Restart safari and open the Safari Extenions Builder.
+The app should be working,
+  if not open safari settings and enable the extension manually.

 ## Usage